 Often, for instance, we find resume revisions are essential to achieving the most successful outcome for a given associate.
 After 20 years in the field of high-end associate placement, we know just how effective even small changes to this key document can be.
 We also provide expertise on strategic timing, order of operations, opportunistic profiling viability, the realities of how associates are viewed by hiring law firms in the search process, interview tips, reference recommendations and offer review and response input when requested, etc.

 Legal Ease commits to reviewing all new associate openings in the target market(s) of each of the associate candidates with whom we work daily.
-We carefully assess these for true potential fit, for you, actively ruling on point opportunities out if they do not match the express goals of our candidate.
+We carefully assess these for true potential fit, actively ruling on point opportunities out if they do not match the express goals of our candidate.

 We are renown for our professionalism and ethical search industry practices by both candidates and, importantly, the hundreds of law firms we present candidates to.
 These firms recognize that a candidate coming to them from us will be one worth their serious consideration.